smilinger/MyVaultBrowser/README.md

   ...
 ```
   Actually it is the same file where inventor store its ilogic configuration, the folder name may be different sometimes in different machines.
-* The addin will force vault addin to load even if you have set vault addin to not load automatically, if you don't like this, you can set this addin to load manually in the Add-in Manager.
+* When startup, the addin will check the status of the vault addin, if vault addin is not loaded, it will ask user to load the vault addin.
 * If you unload/reload vault addin manually from the Add-in Manager, please also remember to unload/reload MyVaultBrowser addin, otherwise something bad may happen.

 See http://autode.sk/1PRIwiJ for very simple demonstration.